Deploying a Server for Bioinformatics Research

 To add an environment as a kernel:

-conda activate <env_name> # or /path/to/directory if you create the env with --prefix
+mamba activate <env_name> # or /path/to/directory if you create the env with --prefix

-conda install ipykernel # if the env doesn't contain this package
+mamba install ipykernel # if the env doesn't contain this package

 python -m ipykernel install --name <kernel_name>